warmist/scripts/docs/quickfort.rst

 -----

 ``quickfort list [-m|--mode <mode>] [-u|--useronly] [-h|--hidden] [<search string>]``
-    Lists blueprints in the ``blueprints`` folder.
+    Lists available blueprints.
 Blueprints are ``.csv`` files or sheets within ``.xlsx`` files that contain a ``#<mode>`` comment in the upper-left cell (please see `quickfort-blueprint-guide` for more information on modes).
-By default, library blueprints in the ``hack/data/blueprints/`` subfolder are included and blueprints that contain a ``hidden()`` marker in their modeline are excluded from the returned list.
+By default, library blueprints are included and blueprints that contain a ``hidden()`` marker in their modeline are excluded from the returned list.
     Specify ``-u`` or ``-h`` to exclude library or include hidden blueprints, respectively.
 The list can additionally be filtered by a specified mode (e.g. ``-m build``) and/or strings to search for in a path, filename, mode, or comment.
 The id numbers in the reported list may not be contiguous if there are hidden or filtered blueprints that are not being shown.
 ``quickfort gui [<filename or search terms>]``
     Invokes the quickfort UI with the specified parameters, giving you an interactive blueprint preview to work with before you apply it to the map.